codeclimate/codeclimate-rubocop/config/contents/style/safe_navigation.md

 of the method is.
 If this is converted to safe navigation, `foo&.bar` can start returning `nil` as well as what the method returns.

+The default for `MaxChainLength` is `2`
+We have limited the cop to not register an offense for method chains that exceed this option is set.

 ### Safety: